twm105/olympic-medals-predict/readme.md

 Figure 12: model performance on the train and test data post-tuning.

-### Feature Importance: Population then GDP per Capita are most Predictive
+### Feature Importance: Population and GDP Per Capita are Most Predictive
 Permutation feature importance was performed to understand which features have the largest predictive power for the model.
 This works by training models and randomising one feature at a time (with repeats).
 The most important features impact the model metric the most when perturbed.
 While this isn't a perfect science due to non-linearity effects (vs the explainability of linear model weights), it does provide some insight.

 Here we can see that Population and GDP per capita seem to provide the most predictive power.
 This follows the initial intuitions.
 Interestingly home-advantage shows no real predictive power in this analysis.
 Based on inspection of the data (showing medal spikes for hosts) this may be a flaw in the tuned model, or it could be lost in the model's non-linearities.
 Medals per team also shows no predictive power.